faustort/Clear-folders-for-multiple-users/README.md

+# Clear Folders For Multiple Users
-# Cache Cleaner Script
+## Cache Cleaner Script

 This PowerShell script is designed to clear various cache folders on Windows, making it particularly useful for educational institutions such as universities and schools that manage Windows environments with domain user profiles.

 ## Usage

-1. **Download Script:** Download the `ClearUpFoldersForMultipleUsers.ps1` script from this repository.
+1. **Download Script:** Download the `ClearFoldersForMultipleUsers.ps1` script from this repository.

 2. **Run Script:**